Disturbante/Stack-overflow-basics/README.md

 # Registers

-To store the temprary data needed for the operations CPUs uses registers, there are different types of register based on its need:
+To store the temporary data needed for the operations CPUs uses registers, there are different types of register based on its need:

 - [Data Registers](#Data-Registers)
 - [Pointer Registers](#Pointer-Registers)